Easter Sale -25% OFF Daysy, Lady-Comp, Teena

 These irregularities are initially no reason to panic, but recognizing them can help you to seek medical help at an early stage.
 Understanding your own cycle can therefore be crucial for the early detection and treatment of such conditions.

-How can you easily track the duration and different phases of your menstrual cycle?
+How can you track your menstrual cycle phases?

 You can track your cycle particularly easily using your basal body temperature.
 It is measured directly after waking up with a special basal thermometer or cycle computer, such as Daysy.